 The overwhelming unemployment rate in the country is capable of causing panic.
 The issue is especially obvious when it comes to Nigerian youths.
 According to the statistics, every tenth young citizen of the country is officially unemployed.

-Corruption has already become a part of life in the country.
+Corrupt Nigerian politicians have become a turn-off for international investors.
+Unfortunately, corruption has already become a part of life in the country.
 Unfortunately, it forms part of the economic problems in Nigeria today.

 Different parts of the country have different speeds of development.
-Due to this, the country's oil-rich regions feel disturbed when the Federal Government use their oil and does not develop their society.
+Due to this, the country's oil-rich regions feel disturbed when the federal government use their oil and does not develop their society.

 4. Weak judicial system